benc-uk/azure-samples/functions-node/webMonitor/readme.md

 # Monitor Config
 Main monitor configuration is done one of two ways: Setting the `WEBMONITOR_CONFIG` variable, or with a `config.json` file.
 If both are available the environmental variable takes precedence.

-When using `WEBMONITOR_CONFIG` it should be a string holding a JSON stringify'ed valid JSON config (as shown below).
+When using `WEBMONITOR_CONFIG` variable, it should be a string holding a JSON stringify'ed valid JSON config (as shown below).
 This is a [simple online tool to stringify JSON](https://onlinetexttools.com/json-stringify-text)

 Example of minimal config, which will check 'https://example.net' and sent any alerts to 'dave@example.net'
 ```json